ehliar/schematic_gui/tutorial/tutorial.md

 save the schematic using the **ctrl-s** command.)

 ## Exporting
-Right now, schematic_gui only supports export to the SVG file format using the Export command in the File menu.
+Right now, schematic_gui only supports exporting to the SVG file format using the Export command in the File menu and exporting the current view of the schematic to the clipboard (may be useful if you want to copy/paste into OpenOffice while writing documentation for example).

 # FAQ